-The Regulatory Assistance Project helps energy and air regulators and NGOs navigate the complexities of power sector policy and regulation.
-Do you have experience in analyzing or preparing utility cost-of-service and rate design studies?
+The Regulatory Assistance Project (RAP) helps energy and air regulators and nongovernmental organizations navigate the complexities of power sector policy and regulation.
+Can you expand the reach and influence of RAP on public policies and solutions to the most pressing U.S. energy challenges while managing staff as well as project and organizational budgeting?
 If so, we just might be looking for you.

 Our ideal team member will demonstrate the ability to:

-As a senior associate in our U.S. Program, not only will you play a crucial role in our organization, but your day will be filled with rewarding interaction in a global environment.
+As a program director, not only will you play a critical role in our organization, but your day will be filled with rewarding global interaction.

 RAP offers a highly competitive salary and benefits combination that is commensurate with experience.